The Power of the Scribe

 In the depths of London, a “toy theatre” born in the 1800s continues to stage regular performances.
 In their heyday, these productions drew London’s top writers and artists, creating Victorian England’s version of the modern PR campaign.
 Replicas of these miniature theatres are still for sale.

-By GARRETT EPPS
+Written by GARRETT EPPS

-The High Art of the Mask
+Venice and the High Art of the Mask

 Many cultures have enjoyed the playful freedom that one feels after donning a mask.
 But no place has taken it to greater extremes, both elegant and diabolical, than Venice.
 A tour of the world of Venetian masks, and the annual Carnival mega-party they have inspired.

-Story by ERLA ZWINGLE
+Written by ERLA ZWINGLE

 Photography by RICCARDO ROITER RIGONI and ERLA ZWINGLE